orthopteroid/EftirlitSeven/README.md

 # Security Considerations

-The LKM uses netlink to allow non-root connections to query the firewall state, but not change any of the firewall state.
+- The LKM uses netlink to allow non-root connections to query the firewall state, but not change any of the firewall state.

-One of the obvious problems that comes to mind is that only filenames are in the ruleset, not hashes of the files themselves.
+- Only filenames are in the ruleset, not hashes of the files themselves.

 # Provenance

-E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (I was a contributor in early 2021).
+E7 is an extensive fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (I was a contributor in early 2021).
 Douane contains lots of great logic and infrastructure that can be leveraged to learn and experiment, as I have at https://gitlab.com/Orthopteroid/douane-dkms/ where I was testing smp-friendly cache-experiments.
 I've relocated those experiments to have most of my work under one roof here at github.
 I've tried to properly give credit to douane with grep-friendly code annotations to help ensure compliance of douane's gpl based license.
 It is not my intention to misrepresent the hard work of any authors of douane as my own work for this project.